Tiwarim386/Face_Generator-GAN/README.md

 ![Generated Faces](generatedfaces.png)

-### Question: What do you notice about your generated samples and how might you improve this model?
+### Question: What do I notice about the generated samples and how to improve this model?
-considering the following factors:
+Considering the following factors:

 * The dataset is biased; it is made of "celebrity" faces that are mostly white
 * Model size; larger models have the opportunity to learn more features in a data feature space